Sebastiano Venier

 Sebastiano Venier (or Veniero) (c.
-1496 – 3 March 1578) was Doge of Venice from 11 June 1577 to 3 March 1578.
+1496 – 3 March 1578) was the 86th Doge of Venice from 11 June 1577 to 3 March 1578.
 He is best remembered in his role as the Venetian admiral at the Battle of Lepanto.

 Biography

 Venier was born in Venice around 1496.
 He was a son of Moisè (Mosè) Venier and Elena Donà, and a nephew of Zuan Francesco Venier, Co-Lord of Cerigo.
 He was a paternal grandson of Moisé Venier (ca. 1412 - ca. 1476).
 He was the great-great-great-grandson of Pietro Venier, Governor of Cerigo.

 He worked as a lawyer from a very early age, though without holding formal qualifications, and subsequently was an administrator for the government of the Republic of Venice.
 In 1570 he was procurator of St Mark's and, in the December of the same year, capitano generale da Mar of the Venetian fleet in the new war against the Ottoman Turks, substituting Girolamo Zane.

 He was the commander of the Venetian contingent at Battle of Lepanto (7 October 1571), in which the Christian League decisively defeated the Turks.
 After the peace he returned to Venice as a very popular figure, and in 1577, at the age of 81, he was unanimously elected Doge.

 He was married to Cecilia Contarini, who bore him a daughter, Elena Venier.
 He also had two illegitimate sons, Filippo and Marco.
 Venier later provided Filippo with a benefice and Marco, who became a functionary of the chancellery, with a post in Dalmatia.

 Sebastiano Venier died on 3 March 1578.

 He was interred in the Santa Maria degli Angeli of Murano, instead of the family's tomb, as he had expressed in 1568 in his will.
 However, in 1907 his remains were moved in the Basilica di San Giovanni e Paolo, a traditional burial place of the doges.